Logo

 Possible Causes:

-• Worn Drive Belt – A stretched or broken belt won’t allow the drum to spin.
+• Worn drive belt: A loose or broken belt can’t turn the drum effectively.

 4. Kenmore Washer Is Leaking Water